 - Provide an SR-22 form

-California’s drunk driving laws can have severe effects on your driving privileges, but alcohol education programs and IID installation can allow you to continue driving.
+California’s drunk driving laws can have severe effects on your driving privileges, but alcohol education programs and IID installation can increase your chances of still being able to drive.

-If you face accusations of non-compliance with California driver’s license restrictions, or if you are facing and need to take steps to secure a hardship license following a conviction, you need a strong legal advocate on your side.
+For example, are you facing accusations of non-compliance with California driver’s license restrictions?
+Do you need to take steps to secure a hardship license following a DUI conviction?